The Abolish OCHLA Project!

 Henry Guzman Illegal Alien Registration Scandal

 OCHLA has been a questionable political creation from its inception.
-Perhaps that's because OCHLA OCHLA's first director was none other than Henry Guzman, who also lobbied to create it.
+Perhaps that's because OCHLA's first director was none other than Henry Guzman, who also lobbied to create the commission.

 Guzman's name may sound familiar because as Ohio's Public Safety Director under Ohio's former Governor Ted Strickland, Guzman got caught protecting the drivers' licenses of thousands of illegal aliens.
 You can read about the Guzman scandal in this Columbus Dispatch news article.

 From the Ohio Inspector General's Report:

 "... former DPS Director Henry Guzman unnecessarily delayed implementation of new POA procedures.
 This was in spite of repeated warnings from the Registrar, BMV investigators and law-enforcement officials about how the delays were undermining the integrity of vehicle registrations, facilitating illegal activity and raising identity theft and homeland security concerns."